vmware/differential-datalog/doc/language_reference/language_reference.md

 ## Top-level declarations

-A Datalog program is a list of type definitions, functions, relations, and rules.
+A DDlog program is a list of type definitions, functions, relations, and rules.
 The ordering of declarations does not matter, e.g., a type can be used before being defined.
 Declarations can be optionally annotated by meta-attributes.